awslabs/aws-greengrass-labs-database-influxdb/README.md

     ```

 5. Create the component:

-    1. (Optional) Modify the `aws.greengrass.labs.database.InfluxDB` recipe at `recipe.yaml`.
-NOTE: if you would like to specify this configuration during deployment, you can also specify this configuration during a deployment (see Step 6).
+    1. Modify the `aws.greengrass.labs.database.InfluxDB` recipe at `recipe.yaml`.
+NOTE: if you would like to specify this configuration during deployment, you can also specify this configuration during a deployment instead (see Step 6).
-        2. Replace the two occurrences of `'arn:aws:secretsmanager:region:account:secret:name'` with your created secret ARN, including in the `accessControl` policy.
+       1. Replace the two occurrences of `'arn:aws:secretsmanager:region:account:secret:name'` with your created secret ARN, including in the `accessControl` policy.
-        3. (Optional) Modify the mount path.
-The default used will be `/home/ggc_user/dashboard`.
+       2. (Optional) Modify the mount path.
+The default used will be `/home/ggc_user/dashboard`, **which this component will create for you**.
            1. When specifying a mount path, note that this mount path will be used to store sensitive data, including secrets and certs used for InfluxDB auth.
 You are responsible for securing this directory on your device.
 Ensure that `ggc_user:ggc_group` has read/write/execute access to this directory with the following command: `namei -m <path>`.

-    3. Use the [GDK CLI](https://docs.aws.amazon.com/greengrass/v2/developerguide/greengrass-development-kit-cli.html) to build the component to prepare for publishing.
+    2. Use the [GDK CLI](https://docs.aws.amazon.com/greengrass/v2/developerguide/greengrass-development-kit-cli.html) to build the component to prepare for publishing.
    ```
    gdk component build
    ```